 Center for Concussion at Rocky Mountain Hospital for Children Denver, Colorado

 A concussion is not just a "bump on the head."
 It is a traumatic brain injury that needs proper treatment whether it is mild or severe.
-At the Center for Concussion, we specialize in concussion treatment and management for student athletes ages 5-20 to maximize their concussion recovery.
+At Rocky Mountain Hospital for Children, we specialize in concussion treatment and management for student athletes ages 5-20 to maximize their recovery.

 The issue of concussions in youth football has never been more prevalent, with research showing 64.3 percent of concussions sustained in high school football occur when an athlete is tackling or being tackled, leading parents to question whether or not to allow their children to participate.
 Sports-related injuries are an unfortunate risk of recreation, and the medical community plays an important role in developing guidelines and recommendations for keeping kids safe on the field.

 Our own Dr. Brooke Pengel serves on the Executive Committee of the American Academy of Pediatrics’ Council on Sports Medicine and Fitness (AAP COSMF), and recently took part in the development of an official policy statement on tackling in youth football.
 Dr. Pengel states that “Our Policy Statement presents a balanced view of the sport of football, by rigorously reviewing the incidence of injury in literature and medical research, and by enumerating on possible interventions that could mitigate this risk.”
 The AAP COSMF statement also includes strong support of the recent research on the benefits of having athletic trainers in attendance at every game, as well as a list of concrete recommendations for pediatricians to use in conversations with youth athlete patients and their families.